aevri/barrie-bear/barrie_bear.md

 sweep by trade and he seriously believed that washing youself too often brought bad luck.
 Everybody liked him, but he did not get too many invitations to other people's houses.
-Mr. Robin, too, was not igguiussy about wiping his feet when he came indoors and he had a habit of SCattering crumbs all over the place when eating his food.
+Mr. Robin, too, was not very fussy about wiping his feet when he came indoors and he had a habit of scattering crumbs all over the place when eating his food.
 He was extremely clever, and when he was not delivering the mail, he could always be found in his workshop inventing some new gadget or other.
-He was quite mechanically minded, andchdn't believe in having some one in to do a job which he could do just as well if not better himself.
+He was quite mechanically minded, and didn't believe in having some one in to do a job which he could do just as well if not better himself.

-01d hrs.
-Squirrell was in every sense, a lovely person.
-Poor Bk.
-Squirrel had died several years ago during a particularly severe
+Old Mrs. Squirrell was in every sense, a lovely person.
+Poor Mr. Squirrel had died several years ago during a particularly severe

 winter when food was in very short supply, and all he had in the last